MakeSchool-Tutorials/Makestagram-Swift/P11-Fetching-Data-from-Parse/content.md

     }

 1. Our Table View needs to have as many rows as we have posts stored in the `posts` property
-2. For now, we return a simple placeholder cell with the title _"Post"_
+2. For now we return a simple placeholder cell with the title _"Post"_

 Great!
 Now you should be able to run the app and test the query!